 Consumers are jaded and are questioning guru credentials more often.
 Future gurus will be held to a higher standard, and must produce real, measurable results and practical skills.
 Much of the past self-help marketing created unrealistic expectations.
 And, self-help may be most useful for people who don’t actually need self-help.

 Where to access additional information

 To learn more about the self help market and its sub-segments, trends, and competitors, be sure to read The U.S. Market for Self-Improvement Products & Services by Marketdata.
-The study was published in August 2017 as an independent "off-the-shelf" market research report.
-It is 390 pages in length, with 100 guru and competitor firm profiles and 72 tables/charts.
+The study was published in August 2021 as an independent "off-the-shelf" market research report.
+It is 333 pages in length, with profiles of 40 top motivational speakers, top 100 infomercials list, and more.

 About the Author: John LaRosa is the President of Marketdata LLC and is the author of 100+ industry and market studies.
 His research appears in top media outlets including ABC, CNN, Fox, Forbes, USA Today, The Wall Street Journal, The New York Times, and a variety of trade journals.